tzarick/pay-friends-back/README.md

 ## Future Todos

-It would be nice to be able to easily use this from a phone to have the option to square up in the car on the way home, in the above scenario for example.
-Maybe build this into an api to be called via the web in some fashion.
+~~It would be nice to be able to easily use this from a phone to have the option to square up in the car on the way home, in the above scenario for example.
+Maybe build this into an api to be called via the web in some fashion.~~ EDIT: this is done :exclamation: Check it out for a more pleasant UX -> [PFB web](https://github.com/tzarick/pay-friends-back-web)